 (Note: The following inspection activities should be performed primarily at the fabricator’s facility.
 However, document reviews may be performed elsewhere as conditions require.
 It may also be advantageous to inspect subcontractors used by the fabricator if time permits.)

 a.
 Inspection Requirement 02.01.
 Fabrication specifications include, but are not limited to, component material specifications, fabrication techniques, examination techniques, and required dimensions and tolerances.
-Previously identified problems related to component fabrication include:
+Previously identified problems related to DSS component fabrication include:

 1. Incomplete documentation of actual fabrication activities in fabrication traveler documents;